 A version of this article originally appeared in AdWeek.

-Finally, develop a system for visually expressing your personal brand identity via a distinct look and feel.
+- Personal Style—Finally, develop a system for virtually expressing your personal brand identity via a distinct look and feel.
 What impression do you hope to make?
-What is your personal style?
-You don’t need to be Lady Gaga, but a clothing or style accent can help you stand out—cowboy boots with a business suit, say, or an unusually-shaped business card.
+What is your personal style, and how can you express that through a screen?
+You don’t need to be Lady Gaga, but a clothing or style accent will help you stand out—a quirky pair of earrings, say, or a unique email sign-off.
 Steve Jobs’ hallmark anti-style was not only instantly recognizable, it visually echoed his beliefs about the power of functional elegance and simplicity.
-But make sure you stay on message.
-If Mark Zuckerberg’s recycling of the jeans-and-T-shirt look falls flat, it is because the Facebook CEO doesn’t demonstrate values that live in harmony with the wardrobe’s statement—right now, he’d be better off sporting a penitent’s hair shirt.

-Add in the effects of the pandemic and gig economy, where temporary, flexible jobs are commonplace and companies tend toward hiring independent contractors and freelancers rather than full-time employees, and that number goes off the charts.
+Add in the effects of the pandemic and gig economy—where temporary, flexible jobs are common place because companies tend toward hiring independent contractors and freelancers rather than full-time employees—and that number goes off the charts.
 Choosing to work for companies that align with one’s own stated mission is a must, but strong personal brands need to exist beyond and outside the imprimatur of any single employer.
-Join the Party™ for the gig economy, and you’ll want to consider your own brand very carefully.

 Lastly, stay on message, but let your brand flex and develop.
 Defining one’s professional identity by current position is not a viable long-term strategy, given that one’s position is likely to change in the (relative) near term (which we’ve seen up close over the past year).